 |$0.14 + $0.090 = $0.230|

 Is there a subsidy that Ohio-based academic clients receive?

 Starting July 1st, 2020 OSC automatically issued a $1,000 credit to each faculty member that expires on June 30, 2021.
-This credit will be used to pay any fees until it is exhausted or June 30th.
+This credit will be used to pay any fees until it is exhausted on June 30th.
 Based upon historical usage patterns, ~90% of faculty members are not expected to utilize more than the annual credit and hence are not expected to have to pay for OSC's services.
 Beginning in July 2021 OSC expects that faculty will be required to request this credit by reporting some student success and scholarship data.
 OSC will have more information once the details are determined.

 Will classroom projects incur bills?

 OSC intends to encourage the use of its resources in the classroom and hence such usage will not incur charges to faculty or institutions.
-Faculty using OSC resources as part of a classroom project are eligible to request a $500 'classroom' credit in addition to their annual $1,000 credit.
+Faculty using OSC resources as part of a classroom project is eligible to request a $500 'classroom' credit in addition to their annual $1,000 credit.
 That credit expires at the end of the current semester.
 If the credit is fully exhausted before the end of the semester then additional credits can be requested.

 What is a summary of the changes that took place on July 1st, 2020?